I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/mrx/nc-mrx-pmrx-create-v-net-root.md

 <p>The implementation of <i>MRxCreateVNetRoot</i> in a network mini-redirector is also complicated by the need for transport handles.
 Certain transport-related interfaces require a handle to be created and used for all communication.
 Creating a NET_ROOT or V_NET_ROOT structure may require establishing transport-related handles for network communications.
 Because the process of establishing a network connection can be time consuming, once a connection is established it makes sense to use the connection for communication as long as possible.
 Once a transport handle to a remote network resource is established, it can be reused by any number of other application requests.
 When a user application terminates, the handles associated with the process are deleted.
 For this reason, establishing transport handles in the context of a transient user-mode process that might be short-lived does not make sense.
 So a NET_ROOT or V_NET_ROOT structure normally needs to be initialized in the context of a well known process that will not disappear while these transport handles are being used for communication. </p>

 <p>One method used to manage this in network mini-redirectors is to have the RDBSS system process allocate these transport handles.
 This affects how the <i>MRxCreateVNetRoot</i> routine is executed.
 If the request to <i>MRxCreateVNetRoot</i> was issued in the context of the RDBSS system process, then this call can be executed immediately and does not need to be posted to a work queue.
-However, in order to avoid problems, if the request to <i>MRxCreateVNetRoot</i> is from any other process, the request would be posted to a system work queue using <a href="https://msdn.microsoft.com/library/windows/hardware/ff554398">RxDispatchToWorkerThread</a> for later execution.
+However, in order to avoid problems, if the request to <i>MRxCreateVNetRoot</i> is from any other process, the request would be posted to a system work queue using <a href="..\rxworkq\nf-rxworkq-rxdispatchtoworkerthread.md">RxDispatchToWorkerThread</a> for later execution.
 RDBSS will later use one of its system threads to process the work queue request and execute <i>MRxCreateVNetRoot</i>.
 This ensures that any transport handles will be owned by a system process. </p>

-<p>A network mini-redirector can determine if a call to <i>MRxCreateVNetRoot</i> was received directly from RDBSS by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff554481">RxGetRDBSSProcess</a>. <b>RxGetRDBSSProcess</b> returns the RDBBS process and this value can be compared with the current process returned by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff549177">IoGetCurrentProcess</a>.
-If the call to <i>MRxCreateVNetRoot</i> was not initiated in the context of the RDBSS system process, then <i>MRxCreateVNetRoot</i> can return STATUS_PENDING and post the call to a work queue using <a href="..\rxworkq\nf-rxworkq-rxdispatchtoworkerthread.md">RxDispatchToWorkerThread </a>for later execution by RDBSS.
-Normally, these calls would be posted to the <a href="..\wdm\ne-wdm--work-queue-type.md">DelayedWorkQueue</a>. </p>

-<p>It is up to the network mini-redirector to decide how <i>MRxCreateVNetRoot</i> is implemented.
-If this process can take a considerable amount of time, then this call should be completed asynchronously.
-If transport handles are needed, then the network mini-redirector may want a system process that is long-lived to establish these handles. </p>

-<p>In case the connection cannot be established, the network mini-redirector can try to transition the NET_ROOT and V_NET_ROOT structures into a disconnected mode (if this is supported) and establish the connection offline. </p>

-<p>When <i>MRxCreateVNetRoot</i> completes, the <i>pCreateNetRootContext</i> parameter should be modified with the appropriate NET_ROOT and V_NET_ROOT structure information that is updated from the network mini-redirector.</p>

-<p>The two important abstractions used in the interface between RDBSS and a network mini-redirector are the SRV_CALL structure and the NET_ROOT/V_NET_ROOT structure.
-An SRV_CALL structure corresponds to the context associated with a server with which a connection has been established.
-A NET_ROOT structure corresponds to a share on a server.
-A V_NET_ROOT structure could be viewed as a portion of the namespace below a NET_ROOT structure claimed by a network mini-redirector.</p>

-<p>The creation of a NET_ROOT/V_NET_ROOT structure typically involves at least one network round trip.
-This operation can take considerable time to complete because a network connection with a remote resource may need to be established.
-To ensure that the asynchronous operations continue, the creation of a NET_ROOT/V_NET_ROOT structure is modeled as a two-phase activity.
-Each call to a network mini-redirector for creating a NET_ROOT/V_NET_ROOT structure is followed by a call back from the network mini-redirector to RDBSS that indicates to RDBSS the  completion status of the request to the network mini-redirector.
-Because RDBSS expects <i>MRxCreateVNetRoot</i> is completed asynchronously, RDBSS expects <i>MRxCreateVNetRoot</i> to return STATUS_PENDING.
-RDBSS will be notified using the callback routine when the call finally completes. </p>

-<p><i>MRxCreateVNetRoot</i> must deal with two cases of interest:</p>

-<p>A new V_NET_ROOT structure and the associated new NET_ROOT structure are being created.</p>

-<p>A new V_NET_ROOT structure that is associated with an existing NET_ROOT structure is being created.</p>

-<p>These two cases can be distinguished by checking if the context associated with a NET_ROOT structure is <b>NULL</b>. </p>

-<p>A network mini-redirector implementation of <i>MRxCreateVNetRoot</i> is expected to  return STATUS_PENDING to initial call.
-When processing is completed, the network mini-redirector would call the callback routine passed in as part of the <i>pCreateNetRootContext</i> parameter to notify RDBSS that the call was completed and return the completion status.
-The callback routine that the network mini-redirector should call up to is specified as the <b>Callback</b> member in the MRX_CREATENETROOT_CONTEXT structure passed as the <i>pCreateNetRootContext</i> parameter.
-The final completion status of the <i>MRxCreateVNetRoot</i> call must be stored in the <b>VirtualNetRootStatus</b> and <b>NetRootStatus</b> members of the <i>pCreateNetRootContext</i> parameter.
-Note that separate status is returned for the NET_ROOT and V_NET_ROOT structures.</p>

-<p>The implementation of <i>MRxCreateVNetRoot</i> in a network mini-redirector is also complicated by the need for transport handles.
-Certain transport-related interfaces require a handle to be created and used for all communication.
-Creating a NET_ROOT or V_NET_ROOT structure may require establishing transport-related handles for network communications.
-Because the process of establishing a network connection can be time consuming, once a connection is established it makes sense to use the connection for communication as long as possible.
-Once a transport handle to a remote network resource is established, it can be reused by any number of other application requests.
-When a user application terminates, the handles associated with the process are deleted.
-For this reason, establishing transport handles in the context of a transient user-mode process that might be short-lived does not make sense.
-So a NET_ROOT or V_NET_ROOT structure normally needs to be initialized in the context of a well known process that will not disappear while these transport handles are being used for communication. </p>

-<p>One method used to manage this in network mini-redirectors is to have the RDBSS system process allocate these transport handles.
-This affects how the <i>MRxCreateVNetRoot</i> routine is executed.
-If the request to <i>MRxCreateVNetRoot</i> was issued in the context of the RDBSS system process, then this call can be executed immediately and does not need to be posted to a work queue.
-However, in order to avoid problems, if the request to <i>MRxCreateVNetRoot</i> is from any other process, the request would be posted to a system work queue using <a href="https://msdn.microsoft.com/library/windows/hardware/ff554398">RxDispatchToWorkerThread</a> for later execution.
-RDBSS will later use one of its system threads to process the work queue request and execute <i>MRxCreateVNetRoot</i>.
-This ensures that any transport handles will be owned by a system process. </p>

-<p>A network mini-redirector can determine if a call to <i>MRxCreateVNetRoot</i> was received directly from RDBSS by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff554481">RxGetRDBSSProcess</a>. <b>RxGetRDBSSProcess</b> returns the RDBBS process and this value can be compared with the current process returned by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff549177">IoGetCurrentProcess</a>.
+<p>A network mini-redirector can determine if a call to <i>MRxCreateVNetRoot</i> was received directly from RDBSS by calling <a href="..\rxstruc\nf-rxstruc-rxgetrdbssprocess.md">RxGetRDBSSProcess</a>. <b>RxGetRDBSSProcess</b> returns the RDBBS process and this value can be compared with the current process returned by calling <a href="..\wdm\nf-wdm-iogetcurrentprocess.md">IoGetCurrentProcess</a>.
 If the call to <i>MRxCreateVNetRoot</i> was not initiated in the context of the RDBSS system process, then <i>MRxCreateVNetRoot</i> can return STATUS_PENDING and post the call to a work queue using <a href="..\rxworkq\nf-rxworkq-rxdispatchtoworkerthread.md">RxDispatchToWorkerThread </a>for later execution by RDBSS.
 Normally, these calls would be posted to the <a href="..\wdm\ne-wdm--work-queue-type.md">DelayedWorkQueue</a>. </p>

 <p>It is up to the network mini-redirector to decide how <i>MRxCreateVNetRoot</i> is implemented.
 If this process can take a considerable amount of time, then this call should be completed asynchronously.
 If transport handles are needed, then the network mini-redirector may want a system process that is long-lived to establish these handles. </p>